BenKaehler/q2-makarsa/joss-paper/paper.md

 Overall, SpiecEasi and FlashWeave are powerful tools for analyzing microbial data and identifying potential interactions between microbial taxa.

-The current version of **q2-makarsa** exposes the two methods for network inference SpiecEasi and FlashWeave by the parameter options `spiec-easi` and `flashweave` respectively.
+The current version of **q2-makarsa** exposes SpiecEasi and FlashWeave via the QIIME 2 actions `spiec-easi` and
+`flashweave` respectively.
 Specifically, **q2-makarsa** makes available:

 * All of [SpiecEasi's](https://github.com/zdk123/SpiecEasi) features except